LaaS, PaaS, CaaS, IaaS, FaaS, and SaaS

 How Does SaaS Work?

-SaaS works in two ways: Independent software vendors (ISVs) contract cloud providers to host their applications or software providers host their applications on their own cloud server or network.
+SaaS works in two ways: Independent software vendors (ISVs) contract cloud providers to host their applications, or software providers host their applications on their own cloud server or network.
+Now the debate between SaaS, on premise vs off premise exists, and it's long, but overall, it would appear that Saas takes the first position.

 Businesses using SaaS applications don’t need to worry about the setup or maintenance of the software.
 Any updates or improvements to the application are handled by the provider and not the user.